davidgiven/fluxengine/README.md

 The sampling system is dumb as rocks.

-There's an 8-bit down counter attached to a clock.
-Every time a pulse comes in, or the counter overflows, we sample the clock and send the result to the DMA channel.
-This gives us a sequence of bytes which indicating the timing between pulses.
+There's an 7-bit counter attached to a clock.
+Every time a pulse comes in, or the counter overflows, we sample the clock and send the result to the low 7 bits of the DMA channel; the high bit is the pulse itself (allowing us to distinguish between true pulses or counter overflows).

 An HD floppy has a nominal clock of 500kHz, so we use a sample clock of 8MHz (every 0.125us).
 This means that our 500kHz pulses will have an interval of 16 (and a DD disk with a 250kHz nominal clock has an interval of 32).
 This gives us more than enough resolution.
-If no pulse comes in, then we sample on rollover at 256 * 0.125us = 320us.
-We distinguish between having a pulse and not having a pulse by artifically nudging pulses on the 0 interval up to a 1, so we know that a byte of 0 always means no pulse.
+If no pulse comes in, then we sample on rollover at 128 * 0.125us = 160us.

+VERY IMPORTANT:

+The READ DATA line on the PSOC is on pin 3[2], which has a integrated capacitor!
+This needs to be removed before the device can see any floppy drive data.
+It's C7, and is easy with some tweezers and a stead hand with a soldering iron.

+Some useful numbers:

+  - nominal rotation speed is 300 rpm, or 5Hz.
+The period is 200ms.
+  - MFM encoding uses a clock of 500kHz.
+This makes each recording cell 2us.
+  - a pulse is 150ns to 800ns, so a clock of 7MHz will sample it.

 Useful links:

 http://www.hermannseib.com/documents/floppy.pdf